Democrats demand action on Republican who threatened police

 Sen. Sara Gelser, a Democrat from Corvallis, began the charge against Boquist on Saturday, saying that she would not appear in the chamber with him present.

-Boquist declined to comment, but told The Associated Press via email Saturday night that he had not talked to Gelser and that it was her who asked Republicans “to come back” during their walkout.
+Boquist declined to comment Sunday, but told The Associated Press via email Saturday night that he had not talked to Gelser.
+He added Gelser spoke to multiple news outlets publicly asking Republicans “to come back” during their walkout.

+Republicans, who make up the minority in the Legislature, fled the Capitol June 20 and remained away for nine days to protest legislation aimed at lowering the state’s greenhouse gas emissions.
+Democrats have an 18 to 12 majority in the Senate but need at least 20 members — and therefore at least two Republicans — present to vote on legislation.

+Gov. Kate Brown deployed the Oregon State Police to track down the missing Republicans and hit them with a $500 fine for every day they missed.

+Republicans returned to work Saturday after Democrats promised to table the climate proposal.

+Boquist was in the building Saturday, but voluntarily remained off the floor, according to Fagan.
 Boquist was present Sunday and Gelser was absent from the floor.
+Boquist denied offers to cast votes off the floor, according to Fagan.

 Gelser did not immediately return requests for comment Sunday.

 Sen. Floyd Prozanski, who chairs the Senate Special Committee on Conduct, told Oregon Public Broadcasting that a formal complaint had been filed against Boquist.
 He said the complaint will receive a hearing in early July.